More about Property-Based Testing

 There are a few alternatives to jqwik if you want to do PBT on the JVM:

 - JUnit-Quickcheck: Tightly integrated with JUnit 4, also uses annotations to configure generators.

 - QuickTheories: Unlike other systems QuickTheories supports both shrinking and targeted search using coverage data.

 - Vavr: The functional library also comes with a property-based testing module.

-- ScalaCheck: A mature property based testing system with shrinking and all, iff you prefer Scala over Java.
+- ScalaCheck: A mature property based testing system with shrinking and all, if you prefer Scala to Java.

 - test.check for Clojure: Inspired by QuickCheck.
 Since Clojure does not have static types generators must always be declared explicitly.